openenclave/openenclave/samples/README_Windows.md

 ### How Sample source code directories were structured

 Open Enclave SDK helps developers build enclave applications.
 An enclave application is partitioned into an untrusted component (called a host) and a trusted component (called an enclave).

 An enclave is a secure container whose memory (text and data) is protected from access by outside entities, including the host, privileged users, and even the hardware.
 All functionality that needs to be run in a Trusted Execution Environment (TEE) should be compiled into the enclave binary.
 The enclave may run in an untrusted environment with the expectation that secrets will not be compromised.
+On Windows and Linux, enclaves are ELF binaries.

 A host is a normal user mode application that loads an enclave into its address space before starting interacting with an enclave.

 ![Sample components diagram](sampledirstructure.png)